yodrew/yodrew.github.io/_pages/other/economy.md

 - learn and lead activities for free rather than pay to follow in them
 - replace having with doing, and doing with being
 - being is renewed through profound rest: solitude, silence, fasting, and/or darkness.
 See my [homepage](/)

+[Tribal Housing](/other/tribal-housing) presents a fuller description of this economy.
+The context there is group residence.
+But the essential ideas work with non-group residences, too.
+The Tiny House movement has shown this.